rickyltwong/eventizer/README.md

 #### Learning Curves

 - Handling caching in fetch parts and dynamic pages
-- Chart.js: Creating and customizing charts to fit dynamic data to visualize data.
-Used Chart.js with plugins to create responsive and interactive charts.
-Managed chart data state using useState and updated charts within useEffect hooks based on dependencies.
+- Chart.js: Creating and customizing charts to fit dynamic data by Chart.js, integrate with APIs and apply plugins for extended functionalities.
 - Mantine libarary

 ### Emma Zhang